How Scientist.com is Saving Lives with Early Payment Options

-The Need for Accessible Supply Chain Finance in Pharma
+The Need for Accessible Supply Chain Finance

 Funding has historically been an issue for small and medium-sized suppliers of research services in the preclinical outsourcing sector.
 These companies are often forced to accept 120-day payment terms, which are set by large pharmaceutical organizations.
 As a result, suppliers struggle to access the necessary funding that would allow them to bid for projects in competition with larger rivals.